How anesthesia circle breathing systems work explained simply

 rptt_recap_spon_insp

-By the way, as you have seen, the diagrams I have drawn are somewhat colorful.
+By the way, as you have seen, the diagrams I have drawn are somewhat colourful.
 Of course, when you revise or need to draw the circle system in an exam, you might want to do a simpler version ( perhaps something a little better than what I have drawn here !).

 note_book

-A small break for you !
+A small break for you!

 Let us take a small break now.
 Here are two “circle” related optical illusions for you to enjoy.